LucaCottiZelati/excel-analysis-portfolio/Lamborghini_Sales/Guide.md

-🏎️ Luxury Vehicle Sales Analysis (2020–2025)
+# 🏎️ Luxury Vehicle Sales Analysis (2020–2025)

-📌 Overview
+## 📌 Overview

-This project analyzes a dataset of luxury vehicle sales from 2020 to 2025, aiming to identify key trends related to:
+This project analyzes a dataset of luxury vehicle sales from 2020 to 2025, with the goal of identifying key trends in:

-Product performance
+- Product performance
-Pricing
+- Pricing dynamics
-Market demand
+- Market demand

 The analysis simulates a real-world business scenario where data is used to support strategic decisions in sales and pricing.

+---

-🎯 Business Objective
+## 🎯 Business Objective

-The analysis is designed to answer key business questions:
+The project is designed to answer the following key business questions:

-Which models generate the highest sales volume?
+- Which models generate the highest sales volume?
-How have sales evolved over time?
+- How have sales evolved over time?
-What is the relationship between price and demand?
+- What is the relationship between price and demand?
-Which segments or configurations perform best?
+- Which segments or configurations perform best?
-What insights can support more effective sales and pricing strategies?
+- What insights can support more effective sales and pricing strategies?

+---

-🛠️ Tools Used
+## 🛠️ Tools Used

-Excel
+- Microsoft Excel
-Pivot Tables
+- Pivot Tables
-Charts
+- Charts
-Dashboard
+- Interactive Dashboard

+---

-🔍 Analysis Process
+## 🔍 Analysis Process

-1. Data Aggregation & Insight Generation
+### 1. Data Aggregation & Insight Generation
 Data was analyzed using Pivot Tables to identify key KPIs and uncover business trends.

-2. Dashboard Creation
+### 2. Dashboard Creation
 Key insights were translated into an interactive dashboard, designed to provide a clear and immediate view of sales performance.

+---

-📂 Project Files
+## 📂 Project Files

-- KPIs_Selection → KPI definition and selection for analysis and dashboard
+- **KPIs_Selection** → KPI definition and selection for analysis and dashboard
-- Results.md → Summary of key findings and insights
+- **Results.md** → Summary of key findings and business insights